Advantage Lithium replaces CEO in wake of college admissions scandal

 “All plans are the same to put Advantage into production at some point,” spokesman Max Sali told Reuters on Thursday.

-Orocobre, Advantage Lithium’s largest shareholder, was not immediately available for comment.
+Orocobre, Advantage Lithium’s largest shareholder, acknowledged Sidoo’s temporary leave of absence in a statement.

 The company’s Argentine project is located near similar projects run by Lithium Americas Corp and Orocobre.

-Reporting by Ernest Scheyder and Cassandra Garrison; Additional reporting by Nia Williams; Editing by Richard Chang
+Reporting by Ernest Scheyder and Cassandra Garrison; Additional reporting by Nia Williams and Rama Venkat in Bengaluru; editing by Richard Chang